Saturday, 18 May 2019

 As per the leaflet issued by the temple, the Moolavar is 7 feet tall and represents “Thiri-Murtis” – “Lord Brahma” in the yaksha roopam, “Lord Vishnu” in Parasurama avatar, and “Lord Shiva” in Purusha Linga avatar.

 Explanation of the relief onthe Shiva Linga: The relief on the Linga facing front is Standing Shiva with two hands.
 The right hand holds a ram by the hind legs, with the head hanging downwards.
 The left hand holds a globular pot and an Axe (parasu – used in the battlefield), which rests on the left shoulder.
 The Shiva Linga is installed within a pair of stone rings.
 Lord Shiva is standing on the shoulders of a crouching dwarf yaksha, who is seated on his knees.
 Ornaments are shown on the neck, ears, and hands.
 The hairstyle seems to be Pallava style.
-The above details may be seen during abhishekam only, and the rest of the time, Shiva Linga will be completely covered with flowers and garlands.
+The above details may be seen during abhishekam only, and the rest of the time, the Shiva Linga will be completely covered with flowers and garlands.

 Moolavar with decoration